-Biological samples (plasma, serum, urine, DNA and tissue) from 3,000 patients with chronic kidney disease (CKD) and over 800 patients with nephrotic syndrome (NS) from 14 NHS Trusts are being collected and stored* under strict Standard Operating Procedures for both academic and industrial research worldwide.
-This repository also has the considerable advantage of containing anonymised linked clinical data, through the UK Renal Registry, which will enable us to develop new biomarkers.
+Biological samples (plasma, serum, urine, DNA and tissue) from 3,000 patients with chronic kidney disease (CKD) and over 800 patients with idiopathic nephrotic syndrome (INS) from 14 NHS Trusts are being collected and stored* under strict Standard Operating Procedures for both academic and industrial research worldwide.
+This biorepository also has the considerable advantage of containing anonymised linked clinical data, through the UK Renal Registry, which will enable us to develop new biomarkers.
 This will then lead to a greater ability to identify patients who will benefit from better, earlier diagnosis and person-specific new treatments, leading to better health outcomes.

 “The anonymised data contained within the NURTuRE biobank has the potential to unlock answers to some of the biggest questions about CKD and NS,” says Elaine Davies, Director of Research Operations at Kidney Research UK.